ACCoon/Bootcamp-Homework-1/README.md

 A project to refactor existing HTML and CSS code to better optimize for accessibility.

-This project aims to better my understanding of:
+This project aims to:
 - Evaluating existing code
-- Implementing and following SEO standards for accessibility
+- Implement and follow SEO standards for accessibility using semantics
 - Finding methods to refactor code to be more lightweight while preserving functionality
-- Develop a consideration for code optimization in future projects

-Secondary goals:
-- Hone documentation skills
-- Increase familiarity using GIT and Github for projects
-- Develop and strengthen best-practice behaviors for projects and utilizing repositories
+In the course of this project, I've honed my skills on formatting for clear readability, documenting portions of code with comments, and considering methods for optimizing code.
+GIT and Github were also powerful tools utilized in managing and deploying this project in the live space.

 ## Deployment
 To view the deployed and current project: https://accoon.github.io/Bootcamp-Horiseon-Refactor/